AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 >
 >The **[!UICONTROL Measure]** workspace is only available if the **Measurement** use case was enabled [during the connection proccess](../connect/establishing-connections.md#connection-settings).
 For more information about use cases, refer to the [manage projects](./manage-projects.md#project-use-cases) guide.

-Learn about the available reports in Real-Time CDP Collaboration and understand how to measure and analyze the performance of your marketing campaigns across various channels.
+Learn about the available reports in Adobe Real-Time CDP Collaboration and understand how to measure and analyze the performance of your marketing campaigns across various channels.

 ## Prerequisites

-Before you can access the measurement reports in Real-Time CDP Collaboration, you have already:
+Before you can access the measurement reports in Collaboration, you have already:

 * [Connected](/help/guide/connect/establishing-connections.md) with a desired advertiser or publisher with the **Measurement** use case enabled and started collaborating on [projects](/help/guide/collaborate/manage-projects.md)
-* Run a campaign and [uploaded measurement data](/help/guide/setup/onboard-measurement-data.md) into Real-Time CDP Collaboration.
+* Run a campaign and [uploaded measurement data](/help/guide/setup/onboard-measurement-data.md) into Collaboration.

 <!--